English Curriculum Statement

 At St Richard’s we want all of our pupils to be competent readers, writers, spellers and speakers, who can transfer their English skills to other curriculum subjects and who are prepared for the next steps in their education.
 Our children come from an area of high socio-economic deprivation and as such most of our children enter school with lower than expected levels in reading and writing.
 Our English lessons develop pupils’ spoken language, reading, writing, grammar and vocabulary.
 English is often taught in a cross-curricular way, linking up with other areas of the curriculum to further embed these skills.
 We teach our pupils to speak clearly, to convey their ideas fluently and confidently and to ask questions; the use of The Power of Reading teaching sequences across the school supports this.
 We know the value of excellent vocabulary and this is developed and practised across our entire curriculum with other subject leads emphasising its importance.
 We use The Power of Reading to encourage pupils to express and discuss their ideas to develop a more sophisticated vocabulary.
 Within our carefully planned and sequenced lessons, teachers provide a systematic approach which enables children to acquire new skills and become proficient and confident communicators.

 The teaching of early reading skills begins in our Reception class through synthetic phonics, high quality text work, daily story time, guided reading and individual reading of books children have chosen to take home from our reading schemes.
-Children in EYFS and KS1 have short, focused phonics sessions delivered through our personalised school programme which has been designed using Letters & Sounds.
+Children in EYFS and KS1 have focused phonics and reading sessions delivered through Success For All.
 The sessions build gradually from distinguishing between sounds to learning single phonemes and their corresponding graphemes to digraphs, trigraphs and split digraphs.
 This knowledge is applied in children’s reading and writing across the curriculum.

 As children’s fluency builds, comprehension skills become our main area of focus and questioning looks at skills such as retelling, inference and prediction.
 We believe that high-quality literature is key to motivating children to read and instilling in children a love of literature.
 Our guided reading sessions cover a wide variety of both fiction and non-fiction books and help to advance the children’s comprehension skills and embed cross-curricular learning.
 Children throughout the school are encouraged to read widely and regularly access class reading corners and our school library.